Message from Chancellor Finis St. John

 Campus recreational facilities must maintain enhanced cleaning and disinfection protocols, which may include the removal of hard-to-clean exercise equipment.
 Facilities will provide sanitizers and disinfecting supplies to promote the cleaning of equipment following use by facility patrons.

+Consumption of food or beverages shall be restricted to designated areas or dining facilities on campus.
 On-campus dining facilities shall operate in accordance with all local or state health orders without additional restriction.

 Notice: Failure to comply with these directives will result in sanctions against students and student organizations.